Azure/kdebug/README.md

 * Kube pod: Check pod restart reasons.
 * OOM: Analysis out-of-memory events.
 * System Load: Check the CPU and Memory of VM and some primary processes (etcd, kubelet...)
+* TCP: Check if the TCP connection could be established to exposed services (external load balancer, internal cluster service)
+* Ping: Check if the icmp ping/pong could work towards public IP (8.8.8.8) and cluster IP (node, pod)

 ## How to use